Getting paid for scrap — cash, check, ACH, and 1099

 | Account credit | Industrial accounts, ongoing buyers | N/A | Reconciled monthly |

-Most U.S. states cap how much cash a yard can pay for non-ferrous scrap per transaction or per day, citing copper-theft prevention statutes.
-The writer should expand this into a state-by-state lookup; the placeholder structure is:
+Most U.S. states cap or restrict how much cash a yard can pay for non-ferrous scrap per transaction or per day, citing copper-theft prevention statutes.
+Specifics vary widely — confirm with the yard or your state's scrap-dealer act before assuming a number — but the directional pattern looks like this:

 |---|---|---|---|